 The good: The stunning deserts were the most memorable for me and that wine list is second the none.
 It was also great seeing Juan and daughter Elena mingling with diners after service.

-The bad: The experience was a tail of two halves here, the first being quite mediocre for a place with a 3 star platform.
-The meal only came on song when the deserts arrived, I don’t know about anyone else but at this level surely everything has to be pitch perfect and unforgettable.
+The bad: The experience was a tale of two halves, the first being quite mediocre for a place with a 3 star platform.
+The meal only came on song when the deserts arrived, I don’t know about anyone else but at this level, surely everything has to be pitch perfect.

 Would I go again?
 Probably not I’d like to explore more in San Sebastian